ttkorhonen/e3pages/docs/kb/training/workbook/5_module_anatomy.md

 It should be noted that an e3 wrapper **can**, however, hold source code.
 This is known as *local mode*, and will be discussed more in-depth later.
 :::

-As descrbied in [Chapter 3](3_module_versions.md), an e3 module wrapper links to a specific commit in a source repository.
+As described in [Chapter 3](3_module_versions.md), an e3 module wrapper links to a specific commit in a source repository.
 This allows us to build, for example, *StreamDevice* 2.8.18 at one point, and to later build 2.8.20 by simply changing a few lines in the configuration files.

 ## Directory anatomy